Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 And the following eval statement(133-134) instantiates microop class object.

+###Different parameter can be fed to one microop instruction
-Note that statement.params variable is passed to eval to set required argument of instantiating microop object.
+Note that *statement.params* variable is passed to eval to set required argument of instantiating microop object.
 This argument contains all the microop operands following a microop mnemonic in the microop assembly.